Skip to main content

 • Mayonnaise: If you aren’t using homemade mayo, Duke’s is the next best thing.

-• Celery: Mainly for texture and crunch, diced celery is an essential component.
+• Celery: Mainly for texture and crunch.
+Diced celery is an essential component.

 • Onions: Some recipes include onions and some don’t.
-Use scallions or shallots for less pronounced flavor.
+Use scallions or shallots for a less pronounced flavor.

-1. Southern Living’s Classic Chicken Salad
+1. Southern Living’s Homemade Chicken Salad

 If you were ever looking for the ideal version of chicken salad (that’s why you’re here, after all,) always go with one made by Southerners.
 Southern Living’s version hits all the right marks for the quintessential lunchtime option.

 Their method of poaching the chicken in seasoned broth instead of water is a great way to add more flavor to the cooked chicken.
-Also, by simply boiling the meat for 15 minutes and letting the bird rest and cool in the warm broth, it ensures the meat will be incredibly tender.
+Also, by boiling the meat for 15 minutes and letting the bird rest and cool in the warm broth, it ensures the meat will be incredibly tender.

 This recipe is as simple as it gets, with a dressing of Duke’s mayo and lemon juice, chopped celery, and seasoned with salt, pepper, and fresh thyme.
 Using this recipe as a base, it’s very easy to add other components like chopped bacon, dill, or other vegetables to make it your own.

-Total: 1 hr 40 mins
+Total: 1 hour 40 minutes

-Active: 15 mins
+Active: 15 minutes

 Yield: Serves 4-6